 - 1. Review Guest Teacher Expectations with students. - 2.
-Sub lesson plans need to be thought out so students can work independently with extra practice or extension activities built in for students who finish early.
-Plans need to be detailed, easy to follow, and include accommodations/modification for special needs students. - 3.
-Safety Plans for students need to be in teacher's emergency binder - 4.
+Substitute lesson plans need to be detailed, easy to follow, aligned with the core curriculum and include accommodations/modification for special needs students. - 3.
+Tier II and III support plans need to be in teacher's emergency binder. - 4.
 Plan for incentives/rewards for students who meet expectations, "Golden Tickets will be supplied by office staff. - 5.
 Staff must have a completed Emergency Sub Binder in the office. - a.
-Visuals expectations supplied with directions by the office - b.
+Visual expectations supplied with directions by the office - b.
 Golden tickets